 Complaints regarding companies should be directed to the SEC, while complaints regarding broker-dealers or other investment professionals should be directed to FINRA.
 More information about specific OTC regulations is covered in Part 3 – Regulation.

-Inter-dealer Quotation/Trading Systems – Inter-dealer Quotation/Trading Systems allow broker-dealers to post and disseminate their ‘quotes’ (prices) to the marketplace and, in the case of OTC Link® ATS, negotiate trades at agreed-upon prices.
+Inter-dealer Quotation/Trading Systems – Inter-dealer Quotation/Trading Systems allow broker-dealers to post and disseminate their ‘quotes’ (prices) to the market and, in the case of OTC Link® ATS, negotiate trades at agreed-upon prices.
 OTC Link® ATS is the only electronic quotation and trading system in this space.
 FINRA’s OTC Bulletin Board (OTCBB), on the other hand, is a quotation only system, as it lacks the electronic messaging capabilities of OTC Link® ATS.
 Furthermore, only companies that are SEC-reporting (or bank/insurance reporting) are eligible for quotation on the FINRA OTCBB.
-The vast majority of broker-dealers now electronically quote the securities of SEC-reporting companies on the OTCQB marketplace (designed for U.S. companies that report to the SEC or other bank/insurance regulator) through OTC Link® ATS.
+The vast majority of broker-dealers now electronically quote the securities of SEC-reporting companies on the OTCQB market (designed for U.S. companies that report to the SEC or other bank/insurance regulator) through OTC Link® ATS.
 OTC Link® ATS has effectively replaced FINRA’s OTCBB.

 OTC Link® ATS allows broker-dealers to quote any OTC equity security eligible for quoting under SEC Rule 15c2-11.
 Currently, there are over 10,000 securities quoted on the OTC Link® ATS.
 Broker-dealers access OTC Link® ATS either through OTC Markets Group’s OTC Dealer or OTC FIX applications.
-These applications allow broker-dealers to view all quotes for OTCQX, OTCQB and OTC Pink securities and, if desired, trade those securities through OTC Link® ATS.
+These applications allow broker-dealers to view all quotes for OTCQX, OTCQB and Pink securities and, if desired, trade those securities through OTC Link® ATS.